mikepan/GameEngineBook/text/06-Physics.md

 Whew.
 With all the physics types out of the way, let's look at some of the shared settings common to most of the physics types described earlier.

-**       ** [lb] **        Actor:** Makes the object part of the physics evaluation loop.
+- **Actor:** Makes the object part of the physics evaluation loop.
 An object not marked as an actor is ignored by the Near and Radar sensors, although it will still obey the laws of physics.

-[lb] **Ghost:** Makes an object not react to collisions such that it will pass through another[md]like a ghost.
+- **Ghost:** Makes an object not react to collisions such that it will pass through another[md]like a ghost.
 Collisions are still detected for ghost objects, so any sensors that detect collision between two ghost objects will still fire, but the objects will not bounce apart as they normally would.

-[lb] **Invisible:** Skips rendering of the object while still calculating all the physics and logic.
+- **Invisible:** Skips rendering of the object while still calculating all the physics and logic.
 This is useful for creating invisible walls and edges of maps to prevent players from visiting places you do not want them to go.

-[lb] **Mass:** Sets the mass of the object.
+- **Mass:** Sets the mass of the object.
 A heavier object requires more force to move.
 Contrary to intuition, a heavier object does not fall faster than a lighter object (see note, "Hammer and Feather").
 So increasing the mass will not make your object fall faster.
 To make objects fall faster, lower the damping on the object or increase the gravity in World settings.

-\*\*\* Begin Note

-Hammer and Feather
+>**Hammer and Feather**
+>>

-A hammer and a feather fall at the same rate in vacuum!
+>A hammer and a feather fall at the same rate in vacuum!
 In air, the drag force will slow down a lighter object more than a heavier object, so a heavier object indeed falls faster than a lighter object.
 But since Blender does not model air friction, object mass does not affect how fast they fall.
 This is not a bug!

-\*\*\* End Note

 Just as an 18-wheeler truck hitting a bunny won't have a happy ending (for the bunny), the physics engine works best when the objects interacting have masses of a similar magnitude.
 When an object with a very large mass collides with an object with a very small mass, instability might be created in the physics engine.
 As a general rule, keep all objects within 2 magnitudes of mass to each other.
 So, if an object weighs 1.0, it shouldn't interact with an object that is much heavier than 100.0.

-[lb] **Radius:** Controls the radius of the collision sphere.
+- **Radius:** Controls the radius of the collision sphere.
 If a collision bound other than Sphere is selected, this setting has no effect.

-[lb] **No sleeping:** By default, the physics engine automatically suspends the physics calculation for an object when its motion is sufficiently slow.
+- **No sleeping:** By default, the physics engine automatically suspends the physics calculation for an object when its motion is sufficiently slow.
 This is known as "sleeping."
 Putting the object to sleep can free up the CPU cycle and increase game performance until another object interacts with it again.
 Putting objects to sleep can cause some odd-looking behaviors, such as slow-moving objects coming to a sudden stop.
 "No sleeping" disables this optimization.
 The downside is that "no sleeping" might lead to some odd, jittery behavior for objects that are not perfectly stable.

 Additionally, there are options for controlling when objects go to sleep in the World properties under the "Physics Deactivation" label.
 This settings can be used to change the global delay before objects are deactivated.

-[lb] **Damping:** Applies a drag force on an object.
+- **Damping:** Applies a drag force on an object.
 A damping of 0 corresponds to no friction at all, just like a spherical cow traveling in a vacuum.
 A damping of 1.0 corresponds to a drag force so strong that the object will be unable to move.
 Translational damping slows down an object's movement; rotational damping slows down an object's spinning.

-[lb] **Anisotropic Friction:** Controls the friction force per axis.
+- **Anisotropic Friction:** Controls the friction force per axis.
 You can use this to mimic objects that have different coefficients of friction, depending on the orientation of the object.
 For example, a skateboard slides easily along its length, but is almost unmovable sideways.

-[lb] **Form Factor:** The tooltip says this setting "scales the inertia tensor."
+- **Form Factor:** The tooltip says this setting "scales the inertia tensor."
 Make sense?
 No?
 Well, aren't you glad you have this book!
 Form factor controls the tendency for an object to roll.
 The bigger the value, the less likely an object will roll and tumble.
 A smaller value makes the object much more likely to rotate.
 Set the value too low, and the object will become unstable.
 The default value is a good balance between physics stability and realism.

-[lb] **Collision Bounds:** This is the shape of the object as it appears to the physics engine.
+- **Collision Bounds:** This is the shape of the object as it appears to the physics engine.
 This might sound surprising, but the shape of the object used for physics calculation is not always the same as the one that is displayed.
 The distinction is important because, for performance reasons, a rough proxy shape is often used in place of the actual geometry.
 This way, the user still sees a fully detailed object on the screen, but the physics engine can run a lot faster using a simplified collision bound.
 It is important to try to use the simplest collision bounds possible in order to keep the game engine's performance fast.

-**       ** [lb] **        Capsule** , **Box** , **Sphere** , **Cylinder,** and **Cone:** These are some of the basic primitives that can be used to approximate different collision bounds (see Figure 6.21).
+- **Capsule** , **Box** , **Sphere** , **Cylinder,** and **Cone:** These are some of the basic primitives that can be used to approximate different collision bounds (see Figure 6.21).
 Their shapes are self-explanatory.
 To see exactly how the bounding box is applied to your model in-game, turn on "Show Physics Visualization" in the Game Options screen.

 When the collision bound is set to Convex Hull, the collision bound takes the shape of the object, but with all the concave areas filled in.
 Convex Hull can accurately approximate an object of any shape as long as it doesn't have any "negative" space, such as holes.
 For example, a doughnut-shaped rigid body object set to Convex Hull will be treated as if the hole isn't there.

 ![Collision bounds visualization: Top row: box, sphere, cylinder; Bottom row: cone, convex hull, triangle mesh](../figures/Chapter6/Fig06-21.png)

-**        [lb]        Triangle Mesh:** This is the most robust collision bound type.
+- **Triangle Mesh:** This is the most robust collision bound type.
 It will create a collision bound that is an exact duplicate of the actual mesh.
 If you want to ensure that the collision bound matches the visual mesh exactly, this is the setting to use.
 So why don't we use this setting all the time?
 The reason is performance and stability.
 The physics engine is far better optimized for simple primitives, such as a box, than an arbitrarily shaped triangle mesh.

-\*\*\* Begin Note

-Visualizing Collision Bounds
+>**Visualizing Collision Bounds**
+>

-Once the collision bound is set, you should notice that the collision bound is visualized as a dashed lines in the 3D viewport.
+>Once the collision bound is set, you should notice that the collision bound is visualized as a dashed lines in the 3D viewport.
 This helps you visualize the relationship between the collision bounds and the visual mesh.

-To visualize the collision bounds in-game, turn on "Show Physics Visualization" in the Game Options screen and run the game.
+>To visualize the collision bounds in-game, turn on "Show Physics Visualization" in the Game Options screen and run the game.

-\*\*\* End Note

-[lb] **Collision Margin:** The Bullet Physics Engine SDK Manual explains that the collision margin is an internal setting that improves the performance and stability of the collision detection by giving thickness to each face.
+- **Collision Margin:** The Bullet Physics Engine SDK Manual explains that the collision margin is an internal setting that improves the performance and stability of the collision detection by giving thickness to each face.
 It is highly recommended that you do not adjust this setting outside its normal range (0.05).
 In some cases, too high of a value will result in a tiny air gap between colliding objects.
 Too small of a value will increase the chance of missed collisions between objects.

-**       ** [lb] **Compound:** The compound setting makes objects linked together by parent-children relationships behave as if they are a single physics entity.
+- **Compound:** The compound setting makes objects linked together by parent-children relationships behave as if they are a single physics entity.

 But, why use compound when you can just join your objects together with Ctrl+J?
 Apart from the fact that there might be times when you need to control individual objects (so joining them might not be an option), using compound collision bounds made up of simple primitives is actually recommended over using one triangle mesh collision bound.
 The reason is again that a combination of simple primitives is faster to compute than a triangle meshes.

-\*\*\*Begin tutorial

 ### Hands-on Tutorial: Creating Compound Objects <a id="Hands-on Tutorial: Creating Compound Objects"></a>

 To create a compound physics object (see Figure 6.22):

-1.Open /Book/Chapter6/compound.blend.
+1. Open /Book/Chapter6/compound.blend.

-2.Run the game.
+2. Run the game.
 Notice that even though the three objects are parented together, they do not react to the ground plane in a convincing way.
 Only the parent object collides with the ground.

-3.To change that, from the Physics Properties Editor, turn on Compound for each of the three objects.
+3. To change that, from the Physics Properties Editor, turn on Compound for each of the three objects.

-4.Run the game now and notice that all objects contribute to the kinematics of the group.
+4. Run the game now and notice that all objects contribute to the kinematics of the group.

 ![Compound objects physics](../figures/Chapter6/Fig06-22.png)

-\*\*\*End Tutorial

 ## Material Panel Physics Settings <a id="Material Panel Physics Settings"></a>